rarenight/No-Intro-Switch-Cart-Submission-Tool/README.md

 ![image](https://github.com/user-attachments/assets/7444327f-edc8-4952-bfae-7e03216bb8c2)

-Then click "Import Metadata Manually" and drag and drop the CSV file to the top of the window.
+Then click "Manually Import Metadata" and drag and drop the CSV file to the top of the window.
 The values will auto-populate:

 ![image](https://github.com/user-attachments/assets/928fa7a8-06f1-4d9f-9992-f4b0de8704a5)